solidify/jira-azuredevops-migrator/docs/config.md

 ## Repository properties

-Name-value pairs of repositories to map in the migration.
+Name-value pairs of git repositories to map in the migration.

 |Name|Required|Type|Description|
 |---|---|---|---|